DJSchaffner/aoe2de_patcher/README.md

 For now, try to avoid closing the program via task manager while it is downloading.
 Currently I have not found a way to guarantee that downloads will be stopped after doing so!

+# FAQ
+*I will add questions and answers here when they arise*

 # Future features
 - Investigate options to improve upgrading mechanism
 - Get pre 35584 versions to work